How Are You? (TV series)

-How Are You? (好世谋 (好世謀)) is a Singapore dialect drama series which is telecast on Singapore's free-to-air channel, Mediacorp Channel 8.
+How Are You? (好世谋 (好世謀)) is a Singapore non-Mandarin Chinese drama series which is telecast on Singapore's free-to-air channel, Mediacorp Channel 8.
 It stars Michelle Yim, Zhu Houren, Chen Liping, Romeo Tan, Sheila Sim, Ya Hui, Desmond Ng, Joshua Tan, Richard Low, Roy Li & Cynthia Koh.
-This is the fifth dialect drama to be produced on Channel 8.
+This is the fifth non-Mandarin Chinese drama to be produced on Channel 8.
 This is also the first mainstream TV drama project with Zheng Geping as executive producer.

-A mandarin-dubbed version of the show will aired on Astro AEC at 8.30 PM in Malaysia and Channel 8 at 9.00 PM in Singapore from 3 April 2019, which does not air the opening and ending theme songs.
-The original dialect version also aired on Malaysia's 8TV.
+A Mandarin-dubbed version of the show will aired on Astro AEC at 8.30 PM in Malaysia and Channel 8 at 9.00 PM in Singapore from 3 April 2019, which does not air the opening and ending theme songs.
+The original version also aired on Malaysia's 8TV.